-• Fiberglass or cellulose mixed with water and glue at a special nozzle sprayed into the open wall cavity with the excess shaved off (fibrous damp-spray insulation).

-Spraying open-cell foam: The sprayed open-cell foam is left short of filling the cavity or else shaved off.

-• Open-cell or closed-cell polyurethane foam sprayed into an open wall cavity and either held short of filling the whole cavity or with the excess foam shaved off after it cures.
+- Fiberglass or cellulose mixed with water and glue at a special nozzle sprayed into the open wall cavity with the excess shaved off (fibrous damp-spray insulation) - Open-cell or closed-cell polyurethane foam sprayed into an open wall cavity.
+Installers either spray the foam short of filling the whole cavity or shave off the excess foam after it cures.